openxpki/openxpki/doc/quickstart.rst

 Some people reported that a2enmod is not available on their system, in this case try to install the apache2.2-common package.

+*Ubuntu*: The provided CGI.pm does not support para_multi, either install a recent version from CPAN or manually grab an install the package from our package server!

 Now install the OpenXPKI core package and the translation package::

     aptitude install libopenxpki-perl openxpki-i18n